fresskarma/experiments/source/_posts/2012-08-30-an-experiment-with-perlin-noise.markdown

 ### The Noise Function

 A noise function is the foundation of the perlin noise that we want to generate.
-Wikipedia defines a function as *[...] a relation between a set of inputs and a set of permissible outputs [...]*, and in our case we have a single input, the **Seed**, and an out
+You are probably familiar the [mathematical definition](http://en.wikipedia.org/wiki/Function_(mathematics)) of a function, i.e. *[...] a relation between a set of inputs and a set of permissible outputs [...]*.

 <div markdown="0">
 \[